TheMagicianDev/RedFlow/README.md

 ```

 > Those examples are just for demonstration.
 From a very old version of a certain bot.
 Where later on a full redesign and re-write was done.
 Only focus with the RedFlow part.

+- Some of the RedFlow strengths are
+  - Setup execution in a sequential, flatten manner.
+  - Separate clustering from execution.
+  - Have a full dynamic construct by nature
+  - Events and hooking ...

 ### All the RedFlow framework elements